Vladimír Kobranov

-Vladimír Kobranov (4 October 1927 – 25 October 2015) was an ice hockey player for the Czechoslovakian national team.
+Vladimír Kobranov (4 October 1927 – 25 October 2015) was a Czech ice hockey player who represented Czechoslovakia.

 He won a silver medal at the 1948 Winter Olympics and a gold medal at the 1949 world championship.
-In 1950 he was imprisoned with other Czech hockey players by the communist government.
+In 1950 he was imprisoned with other Czech hockey players by the communist government after being accused of planning to defect.
 His career and careers of his colleagues were ended by the communist regime.
 In 2009 he was introduced in the Czech Ice Hockey Hall of Fame.